nltk/nltk_book/book/ch08-extras.rst

         (PP (IN of) (NP (DT the) (NNS students)))) (VP+VBD passed))

-These trees are shown in treetransforms_.
+These trees are shown in ex-treetransforms_.

-.. _treetransforms:
+.. _ex-treetransforms:
 .. ex::
    .. ex::
       .. tree:: (S (NP-SBJ (NP (QP (IN at) (JJS least) (CD nine) (NNS tenths))) (PP (IN of) (NP (DT the) (NNS students)))) (VP (VBD passed)))